schultek/dart_mappable/packages/dart_mappable/README.md

 1. `@MappableClass()` can be used on a class to specify options like the `caseStyle` of the json keys, whether to ignore null values, or [hooks](https://pub.dev/documentation/dart_mappable/latest/topics/Mapping%20Hooks-topic.html).
 2. `@MappableConstructor()` can be used on a constructor to mark this to be used for decoding.
 It has no properties.
-3. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name, or [hooks](https://pub.dev/documentation/dart_mappable/latest/topics/Mapping%20Hooks-topic.html).
+3. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name, provide a `description` for JSON Schema, or use [hooks](https://pub.dev/documentation/dart_mappable/latest/topics/Mapping%20Hooks-topic.html).
 4. `@MappableEnum()` can be used on an enum to specify the `mode` or `caseStyle` of the encoded enum values, or the `defaultValue`.
 5. `@MappableValue()` can be used on an enum value to specify a custom encoded value to use.
 6. `@MappableLib()` can be used on a library statement or import / export statement to set a default configuration for the annotated library or include / exclude classes.